orbuluh/fundamental/README.md

-- :bulb: 2158.
+- :thinking: 2158.
 Amount of New Area Painted Each Day